Gabinou/tnecs/TUTORIAL.md

     TNECS_ADD_COMPONENT(world, Silou, Position, isNew);
 ```
 By default, tnecs checks if the entity archetype is new, when the new component is added.
+If you know that the archetype isn't new, set isNew to false to skip comparing the entity's new archetype with all other recorded archetypes.

 Multiple components can also be added at once:
 ```c